jmigual/APATeoria/Network Security/lesson.md

 You need to create a list of importance of difference users.
 Usually the admins have the highest priority but they usually have a low-priority account.
 The high priority is only used in certain cases and it is good if two admins work together when using the high priority

+## Issue 9 - Facebook stores passwords in plain text
+20.000 employees could have been able to access 600.000.000 passwords

+How could this happen?

+This means that in network architecture if a computer where to be infected then many other computers could have been infected.

+You run passwords through a hash function because users are very bad at picking passwords.

+> You can store passwords in clear text and this is one of the **worst** things that you can do

+Passwords were stored in the log files.
+Not everyone should be able to access to the log files.

+# Transport layer

+_The next thing were things can go horrible wrong_

+Connection application to application

+## TCP

+It works with error recovery and it is bidirectional, so there's a "tunnel" from A to B and another one from B to A

+$$
+\LARGE A \quad
+\normalsize
+\begin{matrix}
+    \Longrightarrow \\
+    \Longleftarrow
+\end{matrix}
+\quad \LARGE B
+$$

+The packets have an out of order control that they say up to which packet they've seen data.

+When a TCP connection is being made first the user sends, the server responds and the user has to acknowledge the server acknowledgement.
+This means that the server will know that the IP address exists.

+TCP stores all the information in some space in memory.
+For each connection there's a need of memory required

+### TCP Reset Attacks

+Some attackers could constantly monitor the connection and send a RST packet when the user access to a certain content